neuropoly/intranet.neuro.polymtl.ca/practical-information/medical.md

 # <span>🏥</span> Medical

-If you are not sure you need to go to the hospital, call [Info-Santé: 811](https://www.quebec.ca/en/health/finding-a-resource/info-sante-811)**. **They will orient you.
+If you are not sure you need to go to the hospital, call [Info-Santé: 811](https://www.quebec.ca/en/health/finding-a-resource/info-sante-811).
+They will give you good tips and assistance.

 ## Tele-medicine